 He’s referring to a 1995 incident at a Canadian-owned mine in Guyana, where more than 1.2 billion litres of cyanide solution spilled into the Essequibo River, and a 1998 spill at another Canadian-owned mine in Kyrgyzstan that reportedly sickened 600 people.

 Romania also suffered from a major cyanide incident in 2000, about 200 kilometres away from the proposed Rosia Montana modernization project, when approximately 100,000 cubic metrtes of cyanide-laced water spilled over the dam at the Baia Mare mine.

 No one died because of the spill, but there was a huge fish and wildlife kill after the water flowed into Romania’s Somes River, then into Hungary’s Tisza River and the Danube River.

 Although he admits accidents have happened, Veiga says there isn’t a risk to human life because of the mining industry’s use of cyanide.
 He says more people die from consuming bitter cassava in a year than from direct cyanide poisoning, let alone from cyanide used in mining.

 Certain types of cassava — a major staple in the diets of people living in tropical countries — can actually produce fatal amounts of cyanide in the human body if not prepared properly.

-“I could say probably 10 or 15 years ago [there were] a lot of environmental problems, but the mining industry is very regulated now,” Viega says.
+“I could say probably 10 or 15 years ago [there were] a lot of environmental problems, but the mining industry is very regulated now,” Veiga says.

 A bigger issue for him is artisanal or informal gold miners aren’t held to strict guidelines.

-“Artisanal miners use millions of tonnes of cyanide and nobody says anything,” Viega says.
+“Artisanal miners use millions of tonnes of cyanide and nobody says anything,” Veiga says.